MicrosoftDocs/query-docs/query-languages/dax/evaluateandlog-function-dax.md

 - If the argument is a table, then only the top MaxRows rows are shown.

 - The label parameter is included in the event return.
-The string can make finding specific logs more convenient in cases where multiple EvaluateAndLog expressions are used in a single query.
+The string can make finding specific logs more convenient in cases where multiple EVALUATEANDLOG expressions are used in a single query.

 - In some cases, this function is not executed due to optimizations.

-- If the log is greater than one million characters, it's truncated to preserving correct json structure.
+- If the log is greater than one million characters, it's truncated to preserve correct json structure.

 ## Example 1